tesnimabdi16-netizen/gdg-beginner-capstone-group-3/README.md

 ## 🔑 API Setup

-This project uses the TMDB API.
+This project uses the OMDB API.

 1. Go to: https://www.themoviedb.org/
 2. Create an account